zackstout/Snake/README.md

 # Snake

-In the process of translating into p5.js.
-See my blog post (http://zstout.com/#/code) for a layout of my thought process.
+Let's play snake!
+See my blog post (http://zstout.com/#/code) for a layout of my thought process on building out the game (the post concerns building Snake with AngularJS and vanilla HTML canvas).

-(note: don't forget to host on heroku for a live demo).

 # Built With:
 - p5.js
-- jQuery